Ambalavasi: Temple services

 Though all Ampalavāsis have to do service in temples, they have sufficiently distinct functions to perform.
 Pushpakans and Nambeesans are teachers in the Pathasalas or Mutts and suppliers of flowers to temple.
 Chakyar stages dramas called Kooth and Koodiyattam.
 Marars are temple musicians.
-Variar and Poduval did managerial and executive functions of temple committees and served as storekeepers and watchmen.
+Variar and Poduval performed managerial and executive functions of temple committees and served as storekeepers and watchmen.

-Customs

-The customs of Ambalavasis vary according to castes.
-Ambalavasis are generally vegetarians.
-Some Ambalavasi castes are patrilineal, while the others are matrilineal.

-Their ritual rank in Hinduism is highly disputed.
-Ambalavasi castes who wear Sacred Thread and adhere Vedic rituals are classified as Brahmins or as lower rung of Brahmins.
-Some castes are classified as intermediate class between Brahmins and Kshatriyas while some other castes are classified as intermediate class between Brahmins and Kshatriyas (Nairs).
-So they were called as antharala jathikal (intermediate castes).
+Social status

+Their ritual rank in Hinduism lies between that of a Brahmin and Nair.
+Ambalavasis who wear the sacred thread are Brahmins, while those who do not wear the thread, are not considered Brahmins in temple rituals.
+Ambalavasis were known as Antharala Jathikal.

 Kazhakams

-Kazhakams or Ambalakkazhakams refer to associations of ambalavasi peoples in a temple to perform specific duties in the temple.
+Kazhakams or Ambalakkazhakams refer to associations of Ambalavasi peoples in a temple to perform specific duties in the temple.

 Temple arts

 Traditionally, Ambalavasis are associated with various types of temple arts.
 Earlier, each of these temple arts were performed only by specific Ambalavasi castes.
 Now there is no community or caste barrier.